arturkulig/js-book/md/flow/function/index.md

-# With functions, isolate and execute code on demand
+# Functions - isolate and execute code on demand